juanfran/gulp-scss-lint/README.md

 };
 ```

-The issues has the same parameters that [scss-lint](https://github.com/causes/scss-lint#xml)
+The issues have the same parameters that [scss-lint](https://github.com/causes/scss-lint#xml)

 ## Custom reporter

-You can replace the default console log by a custom output with `customReport`, the customReport function will be called for each file that includes the lint results [See result params](#results)
+You can replace the default console log by a custom output with `customReport`. customReport function will be called for each file that includes the lint results [See result params](#results)

 ```js
 var scsslint = require('gulp-scss-lint');